Neutron tunneling: A new mechanism to power explosive phenomena in neutron stars, magnetars, and neutron star mergers: Conclusions

 Our main findings in this study include, but are not limited to: (a) There are marked differences between estimates based on WKB models and the time-dependent microscopic modeling for the detachment and diffusion of neutrons in an inhomogeneous neutron environment. (b) Tunneling is smaller than those obtained with perturbative (i.e., WKB) predictions, but this could change in three-dimensional calculations. (c) The role of pairing is subtle and might strongly depend on the system being studied.

 Time-dependent microscopic calculations show that the subject of density homogenization and isospin diffusion in nuclear reactions and in stellar environments deserves more extensive studies.
 Perturbative estimates are likely to yield poor results because of the microscopic properties of strongly interacting systems such as the different contributions of the interactions to the total energy and the related energy rearrangement due to tunneling.
 Microscopic calculations are rich in physics details and are now becoming feasible for 3D calculations, e.g. Ref.~\citep{StetcuPRL.114.012701} with the shortcoming of costly computation time even with supercomputers.
+It is worthwhile mentioning that neutron tunneling has been considered in previous works in the context of diffusion of unbound neutrons in the inner crust \citep{Bisnovatyi-Kogan:1979}) and between nuclei in transiently accreting neutron stars \citep{Chugunov2018,Chugunov2019}.

-Perturbations within cataclysmic environments such as supernovae, neutron star mergers, or the creation of inhomogeneous regions in the crust of neutron stars due to compression waves from a star quake, can all lead to gamma or radio bursts when proper conditions for neutron diffusion is attained.
-Nuclear physics dictates that such conditions depend on the existence of inhomogeneous neutron matter clumps separated by relatively small distances.
+Non-perturbative calculations of neutron tunneling rates in inhomogeneous neutron distributions may play an important role in many astrophysics scenarios including rare events involving neutron stars.
+As proposed in this work, sudden medium modifications caused in cataclysmic environments such as supernovae, neutron star mergers, or the creation of energy stored in inhomogeneous regions in the crust of neutron stars due to compression waves from a star quake, can all lead to gamma or radio bursts when proper conditions for neutron diffusion is attained.
+We conclude from our analysis, that many-body nuclear physics dictates that such conditions depend on the existence of inhomogeneous neutron distributions, i.e., neutron-rich impurities separated by relatively small distances.